alexalisauskas/PLAN361_Storymaps/content/Storymap_steps.md

 - To see the **full details** of your StoryMap, go back to the StoryMaps homepage and click the three dots beside your StoryMap's tile.
 Here you can set things like terms of use, attribution, sharing permissions, description, and more. **Change share access to public, ensuring everyone can see your final map.**

 - Lastly, **Design** enables you to choose an out-of-the box **Theme** for your StoryMap.
-Note: only paid AGOL accounts allow you to create your own Themes.
+You can also adapt your **Cover Layout** Note: only paid AGOL accounts allow you to create your own Themes.
 However, there is still a variety to choose from.

 <br>

-To Do
-{: .label .label-purple}
-Before moving on, choose a Theme you like (or keep the default).